 ESCM provides for the acquiring, designing, constructing, operating, maintaining, leasing, and disposing of U.S. embassies and other diplomatic properties around the world.
-Congress allocates a share of the ESCM appropriation to the Capital Security Cost Sharing and Maintenance Cost Sharing Programs, which, along with contributions from other agencies with personnel assigned to U.S. overseas posts, fund much of the planning, design, construction, and maintenance of such posts.
+Congress designates a share of the ESCM appropriation for Worldwide Security Upgrades, which, along with contributions from other agencies with personnel assigned to U.S. overseas posts, funds much of the planning, design, construction, and maintenance of such posts.